ajmeese7/repbot/README.md

 running at all times cheaply.
 The program will **NOT** continue running if you turn off your device.
 You must manually restart the program if your device is powered off.

+## TODO
+- Add in a simple CLI for the bot name/ID that you want to upvote
+  - Can also pass login info via CLI